kamerynjw/kamerynjw.github.io/teaching/2019/math242/syllabus.md

 Skills quiz
 ======

-A Calc II skills quiz will be given during the first recitation of the semester.
-This quiz will count as one the quizzes for the quiz portion of your grade.
+A Calc II skills quiz will be given during the first recitation session of the semester.
+This quiz will count as your participation grade for the first week of recitation.

 Early Action Program
 =====